Toyota City, Aichi Prefecture, Japan

-Founded in July 2018, SkyDrive is and eVTOL company based in Tokyo, Japan.
+Founded in July 2018, SkyDrive is an electric vertical takeoff and landing (eVTOL) company based in Toyota City, Japan.
 Tomohiro Fukuzawa is the chief executive officer and Nobuo Kishi is the chief technology officer.
-(All photos SkyDrive credit.)
-The idea of making a flying car first started in September 2012 with the start-up company Cartivator which was comprised of volunteer automotive and aviation industry volunteers.
-In January 2014, Cartivator started developing electric vertical takeoff and landing (eVTOL) aircraft with over 100 designs.
+(All photos and graphics, SkyDrive credit.)

-The reasons the company wanted to develop eVTOL Urban Air Mobility (UAM) aircraft is to make an aircraft that costs less to manufacturer, increase safety, reduce noise of the aircraft, have autonomous piloting and using less infrastructure for UAM.
-The plan is to start using the aircraft in the mid-2020s for air transportation of goods and people in rural and urban areas.
+The company's goals for developing eVTOL advanced air mobility (AAM) aircraft is to make safer aircraft, less costly aircraft, less noisy aircraft, autonomous aircraft and aircraft that require less infrastructure.
+The plan is to start using the aircraft in the mid-2020s for air transportation of goods and people in areas where conventional public transportation is slow or almost nonexistent in rural and urban areas.

 The SkyDrive SD-02 is an eVTOL one person demonstrator that has an open cockpit with a roll bar and is flown using eight propellers and eight electric motors powered by batteries.
 The company started flight tests in December 2019 through the spring of 2020.
 These flight test were the first crewed "flying car" tests in Japan.
 The flights focused on testing flight maneuverability, flight stability and to determine if any additional improvements needed to be made to the aircraft.
 The SD-02 cruise speed, cruise altitude, range and flight time are unknown.